LilianaRestrepoTorres/LilianaRestrepoTorres/README.md

 Welcome, it's nice to have you here.

-I am a **Software Engineer**, focused on **Full Stack development** currently using React.js, with a deep interest in Blockchain and AI technologies.
-Solving problems, detail-oriented, creative, outstanding communications skills.
-Proven track record of management and direction of teams.
-Experience of creating and implementing successful front and back end web applications.
-Looking to bring my skills to a tech company with global reach.
-Actually, I am part of one of the biggest development communities in LatinAmerica as a PlatziMaster member.
+Experienced **Software Development Engineer** specializing in **Full-Stack Development** with expertise in React.js, Next.js, JavaScript, Node.js, Express.js, Postgresql, MySQL, Testing, Docker, SCRUM, and Kanban methodologies.
+Proven track record of successful management and direction of teams, delivering creative and scalable front and back end web applications.
+Skilled in developing web solutions based on Design Patterns and Data Structures.
+Passionate about leveraging my business analysis skills to add value to organizations from my position as a software developer.

 - 🔭 I’m currently working on **something cool 😉**